 In past years the department has provided an allocation of approximately \$100 per student.
-The 2019 budget has not been finalized as of Release 1 of this document, though we anticipate funding similar to last year.
+We anticipate funding similar this.
 Each team will be required to track its expenses through an online spreadsheet (Google Sheets) which must be visible to the section instructor and to the expense approvers.
+Meetings with instructor should include at least once-monthly review of project spending.

-During your conceptual design, talk with your instructor, or with Joe Estano, David Campbell, or Bob Sjostrom about your fabrication needs and any materials or tools you may require.
+During your conceptual design phase, talk with your instructor, and with EPIC personnel about your fabrication needs and any materials or tools you may require.
 Material is often available for reuse from previous projects.
 Recognize also that the EPIC personnel have seen hundreds of student projects and may be able to suggest ways to achieve whatever function you need with materials that are available or easily procured.
 Take advantage of their experience and insight - and do so early.

 Teams who require transportation to customer sites may incur expenses that exceed the nominal per-team allocation.
 In such cases, each team should estimate its expenses and discuss them early with the section instructor so that overall expenses are contained with the budget for the course.
+Try to anticipate any unusual expenses and discuss them early with your instructor.
 Additional funds may be available, upon presentation of a strong case, when the funds would make a large difference in the outcome of the project.
 Extra money will not be spent when weaknesses in the project suggest that additional money will make no difference in the outcome.

-The team shopper: New for spring 2019, each team will be asked to identify a person to act as its shopper.
+The team shopper: Each team will be asked to identify a person to act as its shopper.
 The shopper will have access to an expedited order procedure for materials purchased from McMaster-Carr and will be able to generate shopping carts directly on a BU-specialized Amazon website.
 Items required for the project, and ordered through the website, will be charged to the department, thus eliminating the need for reimbursement.
 The cost of the items will, however, count against each team's budget, and orders will require approval (done electronically) by one of the course's designated approvers.
 This mechanism must be used only for project-required materials - no personal items.
-Shoppers will be trained in the use of the Amazon Business website and in the restrictions that apply to its use.
 Abuse of the purchasing privilege will lead to revocation of the privilege and may trigger legal action if fraudulent activity occurs.
 Further instructions will be posted to Blackboard Learn.